swcho84/tensorrtx/yolov5/README.md

 - Choose the model s/m/l/x/s6/m6/l6/x6 from command line arguments.
 - Input shape defined in yololayer.h
-- Number of classes defined in yololayer.h, **DO NOT FORGET TO ADAPT THIS, If using your own model**
+- Number of classes defined in yololayer.h, **Important!!::DO NOT FORGET TO ADAPT THIS, If using your own model**
 - INT8/FP16/FP32 can be selected by the macro in yolov5.cpp, **INT8 need more steps, pls follow `How to Run` first and then go the `INT8 Quantization` below**
 - GPU id can be selected by the macro in yolov5.cpp
 - NMS thresh in yolov5.cpp